Visit UCR Return to Campus website - Take the COVID Screening Check survey

 Electromagnetic Interference Shielding with Graphene Composites for 5G-and-Beyond Communication Technologies

 Device miniaturization, higher speed and universal deployment of portable electronics made electromagnetic interference (EMI) shielding crucially important.
-A research team led by a distinguished professor Alexander A. Balandin and research professor Fariborz Kargar , Department of Electrical and Computer Engineering, University of California – Riverside (UCR) [link to the group’s web-site: https://balandingroup.ucr.edu/ ], reported on...
+A research team led by a distinguished professor Alexander A. Balandin and research professor Fariborz Kargar, Department of Electrical and Computer Engineering, University of California – Riverside (UCR) [link to the group’s web-site: https://balandingroup.ucr.edu/], reported on the scalable...

 Discovering new type of vulnerabilities affecting Graphical Processing Units